Automattic, WP Engine

 • pay Automattic/WooCommerce compensation, “the specific amount of which may be ascertained once we have an accounting from you … (even a mere 8% royalty on WP Engine’s $400+ million in annual revenue equates to more than $32 million in annual lost licensing revenue for our Client)”.

-I am not a US trademark lawyer, but to my mind much of this ‘case’ falls to be considered by reference to the following defence to infringement (known as ‘descriptive fair use’) which is set out in the Lanham Act in § 1115(b)(4):
+I am not a US trademark lawyer, but to my mind much of this ‘case’ falls to be considered by reference to the defences to infringement known as ‘descriptive fair use’ and ‘nominative fair use’ (nominative fair use being the more likely defence).

-The International Trademark Association describes ‘descriptive fair use’ as follows:
+The International Trademark Association describes ‘descriptive fair use’ and ‘nominative fair use’ as follows:

 Who created WooCommerce?